Goldenrod Gall Fly Causing Lumps On Plant Stems

 Billbugs are destructive insects that can ruin a lawn.
 The grubs begin feeding in the grass stems, gradually working their way down to the roots, killing the grass blade by blade.
 Find out about billbug lawn treatment in this article.

 The common names of bugs can give useful information about the type of damage they might do to your plants.
 Twig girdler beetles are a great example.
 As the names suggests, these insect pests chew the bark around small branches.
 Learn how to control them here.

 The downside of standing water in rain barrels is that it makes an ideal breeding ground for mosquitoes.
 However, there are a number of ways of preventing mosquitoes in rain barrels.
 Click this article for a few helpful suggestions.

 What are kermes scale pests?
-Kermes scale are aggressive sap-sucking pests that can cause significant damage in oak trees.
+Kermes scale are aggressive, sap-sucking pests that can cause significant damage to oak trees.
 Treating kermes scale on plants is attained by a variety of methods.
 Learn about kermes scale control in this article.